 The programme has been designed and delivered in close consultation with our impressive range of industrial partners.

-Our students benefit from ongoing opportunities to engage with our industrial partners, such as conferences, seminars, site visits, opportunities for internships and industrial project supervision.
-All students have exclusive access to the tailored “Teamwork and Collaboration Skills in a Cross-Geographical Environment” programme which is delivered by Seagate Technology as part of their Global Leadership programme.
+All students benefit from ongoing opportunities to engage with our industrial partners, such as conferences, seminars, placements, site visits and have exclusive access to the tailored ‘Teamwork and Collaboration Skills in a Cross-Geographical Environment’ module which is delivered by Seagate Technology as part of their Global Leadership programme.

 “The Global Leadership course included a well-balanced composition of multicultural skills and concepts delivered by very supportive Seagate Technology staff mentors using the highest standards of training materials from the Harvard Business School.
 The WebEx virtual meeting training demonstrated practically how the various concepts could be implemented in real global business situations.
 For me it gave a real insight to the skills needed to undertake collaborative research with partners in different geographic locations.” - Ali Mugahid (Cohort 2014)

 Applicants must be of UK/EU nationality and have at least a 2:1 BSc/Masters in physics, chemistry, materials and electrical engineering or chemical engineering.